adibendahan/mysqlbeat/README.md

 Edit mysqlbeat configuration in ```mysqlbeat.yml``` .
 You can:
  * Add queries to the `queries` array
  * Add query types to the `querytypes` array
-* Define user/pass to connect to the MySQL - MAKE SURE THE USER ONLY HAS PERMISSIONS TO RUN THE QUERY DESIRED AND NOTHING ELSE.
+ * Define Username/Password to connect to the MySQL
-* Password64 should be saved as a base64 []byte array, to generate the array you can use the following: https://play.golang.org/p/L8Z0lFnzCy (make sure to add a comma between all array numbers)
  * Define the column wild card for delta columns
+ * Password can be saved in clear text/AES encryption

 If you choose to use the mysqlbeat as is, just run the following on your MySQL Server:
   ```
    GRANT REPLICATION CLIENT, PROCESS ON *.* TO 'mysqlbeat_user'@'%' IDENTIFIED BY 'mysqlbeat_pass';
   ```

+Notes on password encryption: Before you compile your own mysqlbeat, you should put a new secret in the code (defined as a const), secret length must be 16, 24 or 32, corresponding to the AES-128, AES-192 or AES-256 algorithm.
+I recommend deleting the secret from the source code after you have your compiled mysqlbeat.
+You can encrypt your password with [mysqlbeat-password-encrypter](github.com/adibendahan/mysqlbeat-password-encrypter, "github.com/adibendahan/mysqlbeat-password-encrypter") just update your secret (and commonIV if you choose to change it) and compile.

 ## Template
  The default template is provided, if you add any queries you should update the template accordingly.